AirPort Extreme: Discontinuation and support

 According to a Bloomberg report on November 21, 2016, "Apple Inc. has disbanded its division that develops wireless routers, another move to try to sharpen the company’s focus on consumer products that generate the bulk of its revenue, according to people familiar with the matter."

-In an April 2018 statement to 9to5Mac, Apple announced the discontinuation of its AirPort line, effectively leaving the consumer router market.
+In an April 2018 statement to 9to5Mac, Apple announced the discontinuation of its AirPort line, leaving the consumer router market.
 Apple continued supporting the AirPort Extreme.